linuxmobile/memex/README.md

 # memex

 Fast local history search for Claude and Codex logs.
+Uses BM-25 and optionally embeds your transcripts locally and layers on hybrid search.

 ## Build